lookinguparts/Interlace/README.md

 For now, the vertex shaders must be installed manually.
 Copy the contents of the VShader directory in the repository to ~/Chromatik/VShaders, including the textures/ subdirectory.

 Download the [Interlace package JAR](https://github.com/lookinguparts/Interlace/releases) from releases.
+Exit Chromatik.
 Copy the JAR file to ~/Chromatik/Packages.
 Remove any pre-existing versions of the Interlace JAR that might be in that directory.
+Restart Chromatik.
 Once you have the package installed, you should be able to import the model.

 ![Import](/assets/modelimport.gif)